abhishek-sinha-bgl/MyResAssist/README.md

 ## Supported AI Providers

-MySecondBrain uses a **Bring Your Own Key (BYOK)** model.
+MyResAssist uses a **Bring Your Own Key (BYOK)** model.
 Your key is stored only in your browser's `localStorage` and sent directly to the provider — nothing passes through any server.

 | Provider | Models | Web Search |
 |----------|--------|------------|